fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 characters are legal.
 However, the filesystem is case-insensitive, and removes spaces and non-printing characters.
 In addition, it can be difficult to use the file utilities if the filename includes dollar ('$'), left square bracket ('['), equals ('='), a question mark ('?'), or various control characters.
-Note ':' is used to indicate a device/volume name, and should be avoided as well.
+Colon (':') is used to indicate a device/volume name, and should be avoided as well.
 (Summary: use printable ASCII not in `$=?, [#:`.)

-The Pascal system converts filenames to upper case, but may not do case-insensitive comparisons.
+The Pascal system converts volume and file names to upper case, but may not do case-insensitive comparisons.
 For example, a volume called "Foo" will not be accessible as "foo:" from the Filer, but a volume called "FOO" will.
+Volume and file names should always be written to disk in upper case.

 ### File Types ###